mbwhite/monaco-go/README.md

 Go lang mode for [monaco-editor](https://github.com/Microsoft/monaco-editor).
 The implementation is mostly derived from [monaco-css](https://github.com/Microsoft/monaco-css) but uses WebSocket as the transport to talk to the [go-langserver](https://github.com/sourcegraph/go-langserver).
-The below are partly if not partly supported, see [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#messages-overview):
+The below are fully, if not partly, supported, see [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#messages-overview):

 * `capabilities.textDocumentSync`
 * `textDocument/didChange`